SegersIan/knowledge-base/content/cybersecurity/theat-modeling.md

 Each layer has a clear, distint purpose and abstracting complexity from the layers above.
 The threat model basically lists a set of threats for each layer in that reference architecture.
 In addition, there are a few cross-layer threats.

-Here are the **“A. Layer-Specific Threat Modeling”** items from the article reformulated into lay-terms (only the “Threat Landscape” bullet items for each layer):

 #### Layer 7: Agent Ecosystem

 * **Compromised Agents**: Bad actors sneak in fake or malicious AI agents into the marketplace.